cybercongress/cyber/cyber.md

 # cyber: Computing the knowledge of the Great Web

+IMG LOGO

 ## Abstract

 A consensus computer allows for the computing of provably relevant answers without any opinionated blackbox intermediaries, such as Google, Amazon or Facebook.
 Stateless, content-addressable peer-to-peer communication networks, such as IPFS, and stateful consensus computers such as Ethereum, can provide just part of the solution needed to obtain akin answers.
 However, there are at least 3 problems associated with the above-mentioned implementations.
 (A) the subjective nature of relevance.
 (B) difficulty in scaling consensus computers for over-sized knowledge graphs.
 (C) the lack of quality amongst such knowledge graphs.
 They are prone to various surface attacks, such as sybil attacks, and the selfish behaviour of the interacting agents.
-In this document, we define a protocol for provable consensus computing of relevance, between IPFS objects, which is based on the Tendermint consensus of cyber\~{}Rank, which is computed using GPUs in consensus.
+In this document, we define a protocol for provable consensus computing of relevance, between IPFS objects, which is based on the Tendermint consensus of cyber\~Rank, which is computed using GPUs in consensus.
 As proof-of-stake consensus does not help with the initial distribution, we outline the design for ecologic and efficient distribution games.
 We believe that a minimalistic architecture of the protocol is critical for the formation of a network of domain-specific knowledge consensus computers.
 As a result of our work, some applications never to have existed before, will emerge.
 We expand this document with our vision of possible features and potential applications.

 ## The Great Web